 McLean - Stanford is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, McLean - Stanford’s overall crime rate is lower than average for the country.

-In terms of college education, McLean - Stanford is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 29.35% of adults in McLean - Stanford have a college degree.
+The education level of McLean - Stanford citizens is substantially higher than the typical US community, as 29.35% of adults in McLean - Stanford have at least a bachelor's degree.

 The per capita income in McLean - Stanford in 2022 was $42,374, which is upper middle income relative to Illinois and the nation.
 This equates to an annual income of $169,496 for a family of four.